On the existence of accessibility in a tree-indexed percolation model: Phase transition

-\subsection{Phase transition}
+\section{Phase transition}

-The aim of this work is to analyze the behavior of the accessibility percolation model on spherically symmetric trees.
-One instance of such type of tree is the factorial tree, denoted by $T_{!}$, whose growth function is given by $f(i)=i+1$, $i\geq 1$.
+Let $T_{!}$ denotes the factorial tree whose growth function is given by $f(i)=i+1$, $i\geq 0$.
 Note that

-By letting $n \rightarrow \infty$ (see Remmark \ref{limprob}), we have $\theta(T_{!})=0$.
-Lemma \ref{lema} implies that it is necessary to consider trees growing much faster than the factorial tree in order to be able to have percolation with positive probability.
+By letting $n \rightarrow \infty$ (see Remark \ref{limprob}), we have $\theta(T_{!})=0$.
+Therefore, Lemma \ref{lema} shows the necessity of considering trees with a superlinear growth function in order to establish the existence of percolation.
 This behavior is not surprising since the accessibility percolation model {\it{penalizes}} long accessibility paths.
-Thus, we turn our attention to SST $T_{\alpha}$ with growth function given by $f(i)=\lceil(i+1)\alpha\rceil$, where $\alpha>0$ is a constant.
+Thus, we turn our attention to SST $T_{\alpha}$ with growth function given by $f(i)=\lceil(i+1)^\alpha\rceil$, where $\alpha>0$ is a constant.
 By Lemma \ref{lema}, $\theta(\alpha):=\theta(T_{\alpha})$ is non-decreasing in $\alpha$ and the critical parameter $\alpha_c :=\inf\{\alpha : \theta(\alpha)>0\}$ is well defined.
-Our main result localizes the exact point where phase transition occurs.
+The next result localizes the exact point where phase transition occurs for the accessibility percolation model on $T_{\alpha}$.

 \begin{theorem} Consider the $\mathcal{AP}(T_{\alpha},\mathcal{X})$ model.
 Then, the critical parameter is given by $\alpha_c =1$.
 More precisely, $\theta(\alpha)=0$ if $\alpha \leq 1$ and $\theta(\alpha)>0$ if $\alpha >1$. \end{theorem}